qeeqbox/raven/README.md

 - Let me know if I missed a reference or resource!

 ## Disclaimer\Notes
-- The dark grey style is typical in my projects (You can change that if you want)
+- The dark gray style is typical in my projects (You can change that if you want)
 - If you need help improving your world map or cyber threat map, reach out, and I might be able to help you!
-- Please spend some time in understanding how this project works before opening any issues or leaving any inquiries or **comments**
-- If you want to see other examples of worldmaps that **DO NOT** have all the features listed in this project (Google image search -> world map dark grey)

 ## Links
 - [kitploit](https://www.kitploit.com/2022/01/raven-advanced-cyber-threat-map.html)